A-Rave-Mistake/Fancy_Notebook/README.md

 # Fancy_Notebook
-a notepad app that's little bit better than Windows default one, made it mostly for self daily use
+a notepad app that's similiar to Windows default one, made it mostly for self daily use

 Features:
 - basic functions like Open, Save, Exit